Professor of Development Economics, University of Manchester

 2009-2012: “The impact of macroeconomic policies and shocks on employment and poverty in Africa”, The British Academy, Principal Investigator.
 In collaboration with Latif Dramani (Senegal), Barthélémy Biao (Benin), Pam Zahonogo (Burkina Faso) and Patrick Gbakou (Côte d’Ivoire)

 2008-2009: “Nutritional science insights into the economics of food consumption in Bulgaria”, the Leverhulme trust, Principal Investigator, In collaboration with Ira Gang and Daniel Hoffman.
 Patrick Gbakou was hired as research fellow as part of the project.

-Bulgarian (native), English (fluent), French (fluent, Dalf C2 Certificate), Russian (limited professional proficiency: perfect oral and written understanding, but stale speaking and writing skills), German (A2, studying for B1), Bengali (basic: can follow simple conversations)
+Bulgarian (native), English (fluent), French (fluent, Dalf C2 Certificate), Russian (limited professional proficiency: perfect oral and written understanding, but rusty speaking and writing skills), German (intermediate: Goethe Zertifikat B1, studying for B2), Bengali (basic: can follow simple conversations)

 Short term visits: